-I found myself combing the internet for hours, perusing various business plans and trying to figure out what needs to be included in my personal chef business plan.
+Years ago, I found myself combing the internet for hours, perusing various business plans.
+I was trying to figure out what needs to be included in my own personal chef business plan that I was about to launch.
 Turns out, it was a total waste of hours that lead to weeks then months of procrastination.

 At this point in my career, ten years later, looking back at all that planning, I would call this "analysis paralysis".
 This is a phrase that describes when overthinking a situation delays ever getting started.